Is It Safe to Store Passwords on iPhone Notes? (3 Tips)

 The iPhone Notes secure notes feature offers a moderate level of protection as long as you lock your notes properly.
 If you sync your notes to iCloud, the notes are encrypted while in transit and when they’re stored in iCloud.

-Trustworthy is SOC 2 certified and HIPAA Compliant with bank-level, AES 256-bit encryption, allowing users to safely and securely store their most important documents.
+Trustworthy is SOC-2, Type 2, and SOC-3 certified and HIPAA compliant with bank-level, AES 256-bit encryption, allowing users to safely and securely store their most important documents.

 3 Tips on Storing Passwords on iPhone Notes